zym9863/Automated-Information-Collection/README-EN.md

 [中文版本](README.md) | **English**

-# Automated Information Collection System (CUDA & HPC Resource Aggregator)
+# Automated Information Collection System (FlashAttention & Inference Acceleration Resources)

-The Automated Information Collection System is designed to batch discover, filter, and organize high-quality learning resources related to CUDA and high-performance computing (HPC).
+The Automated Information Collection System is designed to batch discover, filter, and organize high-quality resources focused on FlashAttention, DeepSeek Flash MLA, DeepGEMM, Deep EP, and other deep learning inference acceleration topics.
 The project fetches candidate links from DuckDuckGo search results and trending repositories on GitHub, applies multi-dimensional scoring and classification strategies, and exports the final results as structured Excel/CSV files for convenient study and sharing.

 ## ✨ Key Features
 - **Multi-source search**: Leverages both DuckDuckGo and the GitHub API, supporting extended keywords in Chinese and English.